 Sophie's research interests are in Health Economics and her focus at CSDA is on New Zealand projects, frequently making use of the New Zealand Integrated Data Infrastructure (IDI), a large research database containing microdata about people and households.
-Sophie has previously worked as a visiting Assistant Professor in the School of Economics and a Research Fellow in the Centre for Research on the Economics of Ageing, at the Singapore Management University.
+Sophie has previously worked as a Visiting Assistant Professor at the School of Economics and a Research Fellow in the Centre for Research on the Economics of Ageing, at the Singapore Management University.
 Sophie earned her PhD in Economics at the University of Auckland.

 Diana Benavides Prado

 Research Fellow (Data Science)

 Diana has particular research and applied expertise in machine learning and data mining.
 She is currently completing her PhD at the University of Auckland, focusing on transfer and lifelong machine learning.
 Diana is part of the CSDA team working on the Allegheny Family Screening Tool (AFST), a predictive risk model for child maltreatment decision-making.
 On that project she has been focused on finding ways to optimise the accuracy and transparency of the tool.
 Diana completed her Master of Computer Engineering and Computer Science at the University of Los Andes in 2012.